erikandersson96/portfolio-project-four/README.md

 ##### Features I aimed to achieve with this project:

 * To make the website `easy` to understand for the user.
-* Make sure that the website has good `UI and UX` through out the whole site so the user doesn't get confuesed.
+* Make sure that the website has good `UI and UX` throughout the whole website so the user doesn't get confuesed.
-* To make it easier for people to decide what they should eat for dinner.
+* Inspire people with recipes that they could eat for dinner.

 ---
 ## How To Navigate The Website

-This website consists of a navbar on top, with the `logo, about, register, login, add recipe` for both first time visitors or user's that has an account.
+This website consists of a navbar on top, with the `logo, about, register, login, add recipe, my favorites` for both first time visitors or user's that has an account.
 But `Add recipe` will only be available to use for user's which are logged in otherwise a message will appear which tells the visitor to `register or login`.
 `My favorites` will only be displayed for authenticated users.

 A first time visitor or user will find all of the recipes listed on the start page, the recipes are listed with `pagination` of 6.
 So more then 6 recipes will then be displayed on a `"new page"` which can be accessed by a `Next` button, on the new page there will be a `Previous` button.